 And you don’t need accreditation – it’s just nice to have.
 You can read this article to examine this topic more.
 I’m sure that you will find it helpful if you’re concerned about accreditation or college entry.

 How Do I Choose Grade my Child Should Be In?

 There are some Easy Peasy placement tests (placement guides) that help you choose the level your child is at below:

-These placement guides should help you decide which grade you should start your child in.
+These placement guides should help you decide which grade you should start your child with.

 Why Is This Program Free?

-Understandably, a lot of people wonder if a free homeschooling curriculum will be trash or treasure.
-In this case, why has Lee, the creator of EP made the curriculum free?
+Understandably, many people wonder if a free homeschooling curriculum will be trash or treasure.
+In this case, why has Lee, the creator of EP, made the curriculum free?